2

 Her attention was caught by one half of a duo of perpetual anticyclones, and it carried Terra’s thoughts away with it.

-Terra’s gaze fixed on the black ship.
-The Tashinniyao and the pillar boats were both spacecraft, but beyond that basic comparison, they were completely different.
-A marvel of applied cosmology, the bird flew between stars at faster-than-light speeds using the Kuangguanghuan Drive by punching tunnels between gravitational equipotential surfaces.
+Terra fixed her gaze on the black ship.
+The Dàxúnniǎo and the pillar boats were both spacecraft, but beyond that basic comparison, they were totally different.
+A marvel of applied cosmology, the bird used the Guāngguànhuán Drive to fly between stars at faster-than-light speeds by punching tunnels between gravitational equipotential surfaces.

 Who would it be?